What is Gen?

 Why doesn’t Gen use all of my survey responses (or ‘comments’) every time?

 Gen will find responses related to your question in order to give an insightful answer.
-It may not need your entire dataset before it can give an answer like ‘most people preferred…’
+It may not need your entire dataset to give an answer like ‘most people preferred…’

 Further, survey data can contain irrelevant answers.
 Gen will filter these answers out or ignore them in its response generation.